Synonym(s)

 DefinitionThis section has been translated automatically.

-Rare, chronic, autoimmunologic, blistering dermatosis with linear IgA and C3 deposition at the dermo-epidermal junction zone, classified in the pemphigoid group.
-Basically, a distinction is made between:
+Rare, chronic, autoimmunologic, blistering dermatosis with linear IgA and C3 deposition at the dermo-epidermal junction zone, which belongs to the pemphigoid group.
+A basic distinction is made between:

 - idiopathic IgA-linear dermatosis

-- drug-induced IgA-linear dermatosis (e.g. by At1 receptor blockers)
+- IgA-linear dermatosis triggered by medication (e.g. At1 receptor blockers)

-- IgA linear dermatosis in childhood = benign chronic bullous dermatosis in children
+IgA linear dermatosis in children = benign chronic bullous dermatosis in children

 You might also be interested in